sicmx/obp-boostrap-user/README.md

-kubectl apply -f bootstrap.yaml kubectl get -w pods # Wait until bootstap is 'running' kubectl exec bootstrap python3 bootstrap.py # Wait for it to complete kubectl cp default/bootstrap:obp_user_id.txt ./ # get user id
+kubectl apply -f bootstrap.yaml kubectl get -w pods # Wait until bootstap is 'running' kubectl exec bootstrap python3 bootstrap.py # Wait for it to complete
+# No news is good news.
+If completes without error, you'll see nothing.
+kubectl cp default/bootstrap:obp_user_id.txt ./ # get user id
 ```
 The above registers the super user for you automaticall, registers a consumer, and fetches